schlessinger-lab/pyvol/docs/source/basic.rst

    pocket protein_selection, display_mode=mesh, color=red
    pocket protein_selection, display_mode=spheres, color=firebrick

-where alpha is [0, 1.0] and the color is any color defined within pymol.
+where ``alpha`` is [0, 1.0] and the color is any color defined within PyMOL.
 The presets should generally be sufficient, but custom colors can be chosen using the commands given on the PyMOL wiki.